Major depressive episode: Signs and symptoms

 A person going through a major depressive episode may have repeated thoughts about death, other than the fear of dying; suicide, with or without a plan; or may have made a suicide attempt.
-Suicidal ideation can be common amongst patients with depression, which includes suicidal thoughts without a concrete plan of execution.
 The frequency and intensity of thoughts of suicide can range from believing that friends and family would be better off if one were dead to frequent thoughts about suicide to detailed plans about how the suicide would be carried out.
 These thoughts may not represent a desire to die, but to stop the emotional pain.

-Comorbid disorders

-Major depressive episodes may show comorbidity (association) with other physical and mental health problems.
-About 20–25% of individuals with a chronic general medical condition will develop major depression.
-Common comorbid disorders include eating disorders, substance-related disorders, panic disorder, and obsessive-compulsive disorder.
-Up to 25% of people who experience a major depressive episode have a pre-existing dysthymic disorder.

-Some people with a fatal illness or at the end of their lives may experience depression, although this is not universal.

 Causes

 The cause of a major depressive episode is not well understood.
 Despite its longstanding prominence in pharmaceutical advertising, the idea that low serotonin levels cause depression is not supported by scientific evidence.
 One interpretation is that depression manifests due to an imbalance of neurotransmitters in the brain, resulting in feelings of worthlessness and despair.
 Magnetic resonance imaging shows that the brains of people diagnosed with depression may have a hippocampus up to 10% smaller than those who do not exhibit signs of depression.
 A family history of depression increases the chance of being diagnosed.

 There are usually a combination of biological, psychological, and social factors that play into a person's depression.
 A major depressive episode can often follow acute stress in someone's life, such as the death of a loved one or being fired from a job.
 Evidence suggests that psychosocial stressors play a larger role in the first 1–2 depressive episodes while having less influence in later episodes.
 People who experience a major depressive episode often have other mental health issues.
 Children with generalized social anxiety disorder may be more likely to experience a major depressive episode.

 Other risk factors for a depressive episode include: